Code-Institute-Submissions/lisheen2/README.md

 - To serve potential future residents of the nursing home as a hub of information where they can learn about Lisheen.

-- To make *Lisheen Nursing* appear welcoming and appealing, by creating a design that was both streamlined and professional.
+- To make *Lisheen Nursing Home* appear welcoming and appealing, by creating a design that was both streamlined and professional.

 - To give families of residents more information about *Lisheen Nursing Home*.